dwaynewillmakeit/DesignPatterns/src/main/java/CreationalPatterns/BuilderPattern/notes.md

 # Builder Design Pattern

-* This pattern separates the construction of a complex object from it's representation
+* This pattern separates the construction of a complex object from its representation
-* This pattern was instroduced to solve the problem of working with Objects that contains a lot of attributes
+* This pattern was introduced to solve the problem of working with Objects that contains a lot of attributes
 * **Advantage**
   * It encapsulates the way a complex object is constructed
     * Separates the code of assembling from its representation
     * hides the complex construction process and represents it as a simple process
-  * Allows object to be constructed in a mutistep and varying process (as oppsed to one step factories)
+  * Allows object to be constructed in a multiple and varying process (as opposed to one-step factories)
-  * Hides the internal representaion of the product from the Client
+  * Hides the internal representation of the product from the Client
   * Product Implementation can be swapped in and out because the Client only sees  an abstract interface
   * Focus on **"how the product will be made"**
 * **Disadvantage**
-  * Often used to build composite structors
+  * Often used to build composite structures
-  * Contrcting object requires more domain knowledge of the client than when using a Factory
+  * Contracting object requires more domain knowledge of the client than when using a Factory
   * Requires some amount of **code duplication**

 #### Summary

 * Use the Builder Pattern when:
   1. The algorithm for creating a complex object should be independent of he parts that make up the object and how the are assembled
-  2. The construction process must allow different representaton for the object that is constructed
+  2. The construction process must allow different representation for the object that is constructed
 * We should **NOT** use this pattern if we want a mutable object
   * an object which can be modified after the creation process is over

-#### Buider Implementation
+#### Builder Implementation

 The main parts when implementing the Builder Pattern are the following: